2023 Financial Plan

 - Once the project is completed, council will look for the best rate and borrow the funds that were spent

-- Loan payments are expected to start between 2020 and 2022.
-At that point, the loan payments will be collected from residents through their annual property tax bill.
+- Loan payments would have an expected start date and then at that point, the loan payments will be collected from residents through their annual property tax bill.